 Park bookings and consents

-While most activities in parks do not need Council approval, you may need consent or approval to:
+While many activities in parks do not need Council approval, you may need to:

-- book part of a park for exclusive use; and/or
+- book for exclusive use of a park booking site; and/or

-- conduct a specific activity in a park.
+- obtain consent to conduct a specific activity or event in a park.

 Park activities requiring a booking or consent